hzqst/MetaHookSv/Renderer.md

 ## Water Shader

-Water Shader basically creates water that realistically reflects and refracts the world.
+Water Shader creates water that realistically reflects and refracts the world.

 All water surfaces fall into two types: expensive and cheap.

-Expensive water reflects and refracts the whole world in real-time, while cheap water uses a cubemap to reflect.
+Expensive water reflects and refracts the whole world in real-time using Planar Reflections, which basically cause your entire scene to be rendered twice. while cheap water uses a simple cubemap to reflect.

 ### Console vars